COLA-Laboratory/TransOPT/README.md

 </div>

-**TranOpt:**

-## Overview
+# Introduction

-TransOPT is an open-source software platform designed to facilitate the design, benchmarking, and application of transfer learning for Bayesian optimization (TLBO) algorithms through a modular, data-centric framework.
+**TransOPT** is an open-source software platform designed to facilitate the **design, benchmarking, and application of transfer learning for Bayesian optimization (TLBO)** algorithms through a modular, data-centric framework.

-With TranOpt, users can:

 ## Features

-...
+- **Access a variety of benchmark problems** with ease to evaluate and compare algorithms.
+- **Build custom optimization algorithms** as easily as stacking building blocks.
+- **Leverage historical data** to achieve more efficient and informed optimization.
+- **Deploy experiments through an intuitive UI** and **monitor results in real-time**.

+TransOPT empowers researchers and developers to explore innovative optimization solutions effortlessly, bridging the gap between theory and practical application.

 ## Installation